eclipse-tractusx/eclipse-tractusx.github.io/docs-kits_versioned_docs/version-3.1.0/kits/Business Partner Kit/page_software-operation-view.md

 `application-auth.properties` enables authorization of endpoints and configures the connection to a Keycloak instance on which the authorization relies on.
 The application expects the Keycloak to run on `localhost` on port `8180`.
-However, as with the Spring datasource and Opensearch connections, the connection to the Keycloak can be freely configured.
+However, as with the Spring datasource and OpenSearch connections, the connection to the Keycloak can be freely configured.
 The application uses the configured auth server URL to validate incoming tokens.

 For authorization purposes the application checks incoming token's permissions:

-* add_company_data: For endpoints creating or updating business partner records including triggering imports from SaaS/exports to Opensearch
+* add_company_data: For endpoints creating or updating business partner records including triggering imports from SaaS/exports to OpenSearch
 * view_company_data: For read-only endpoints of business partner data

 The BPDM Pool looks for these permissions in the client/resource and not on the realm level.